 Plasticizers increase the flexibility and softness of the resin and have a tendency to migrate to the joint of a welded part after a period of time.
 This results in a weakened bond at the joint.

-Glass fiber, talc, carbon fiber and calcium carbonate are added to resin to produce desired physical properties such as dimensional stability or added strength.
+Glass fiber, talc, carbon fiber, and calcium carbonate are added to the resin to produce desired physical properties such as dimensional stability or added strength.
 Some mineral fillers such as glass or talc can actually enhance the weldability of some thermoplastics because they improve the resin’s ability to transmit vibrational energy.
-Problems can arise though if the ratio is too high.
+Problems can arise, though if the ratio is too high.
 Less than 30% filler content – filler accumulation at the weld joint can reduce weld strength.

-When using recycled resin, no more than 10% regrind is recommended for best results.
+When using recycled resin, no more than 10% regrind is recommended for the best results.

 Both materials to be welded should have similar molecular weight and melt temperatures within 40F (22C) of each other.
 Different grades of the same material can have very different melt temperatures.